jvkersch/vpsearch/paper.md

 VPsearch is a light-weight Python package and command-line tool to perform similarity search.
-Unlike some of the approximate tools mentioned in the introduction, VPsearch can be seen as an exact similarity search implementation, taking the full sequence content into account (rather than a
-$k$-mer spectrum or other approximation).
+Unlike some of the approximate tools mentioned in the introduction, VPsearch provides an exact similarity search implementation, taking the full sequence content into account (rather than a $k$-mer spectrum or other approximation).

 Given a database of known sequences, VPsearch builds a so-called _vantage point tree_ [@1991-uhlmann-SatisfyingGeneralProximity;